rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

 Title: Auto Generate Forms with Django's ModelForm

-In this short article, we’ll analyze a better way (in some cases) to create forms for your Django models.
+In this short article, we'll analyze a better way (in some cases) to create forms for your Django models.

-If you’ve ever worked with Django forms, then you know that there is a lot of repetitive code involved in the process of writing a form to create your model.
+If you've ever worked with Django forms, then you know that there is a lot of repetitive code involved in the process of writing a form to create your model.
 Take, for instance, the following model, which represents a physical server (somewhere):